maryam-abdool/Swim-Control/README.md

 To run the efficiency tests described in the paper, uncomment the two print statements under the train() function in TD3.py

 The default environment is Walker-2d.
 Make sure to have MuJoCo and OpenAI gym setup as well as matplotlib and PyTorch installed.

+## Sample
+In addition to the sample videos presented in the repository, a sample video could be found embedded below or at https://youtube.com/shorts/Jk3nHKhl7Ds?feature=share